Comum/react-personal-page/README.md

 ## Main

 This is a webpage about myself.
-A small react pdf page that shows a little bit about my skills.
+A small react pdf page that shows a little bit about my dev skills and my lack of design skills.

 ## Commands
  - `npm start` - starts the application